I’ve moved to a part-time job twice, I love it and think you’re missing out if you don’t try it.

 - What working for fun is like

-- What the best temp jobs are: In case you work so little you need some extra hours
+- What the best temp jobs are: In case you work so little you need some extra entertainment

 - The best retirement jobs: I consider myself retired with my tiny work week.